elginakin/obsidian_academic_lab_notebook_template/01_inbox/homepage.md

 This is an example homepage!
-When I do open my lab notebook, I'll start here!

 > [!NOTE] Some notable hotkey shortcuts to mention:
 > - `cmd + n` = creates a new untitled note